kunalphalswal/cpp/File Handling/File Handling.md

     }
     check.close();
 ```
+### File Path:
+1. Absolute: specify the full path (e.g., "/home/user/documents/file.txt").
+2. Relative: ensure it's relative to the directory where your program is being executed.

 ### Mode:
 Set of operations we are allowed to perform on a file.
 - ios::in: Open the file for reading.
 This is the default mode if no mode is specified.